Dagon (film): Plot

 Paul Marsh dreams of encountering a mermaid with razor-sharp teeth while exploring an underwater cave.
 He awakens on a boat off the shores of Spain, where he is vacationing with his girlfriend Barbara and their friends Vicki and Howard.
 A sudden storm blows their boat against the rocks, pinning Vicki against the bed and flooding the boat.
 While Howard stays with her, Paul and Barbara take the lifeboat to the nearby fishing town of Imboca.
 During their absence, an unseen water creature attacks Howard and Vicki.

 Barbara and Paul venture through the seemingly deserted town and reach a church.
 There, they convince a priest to help them.
 Two fishermen at the docks volunteer to take one of them back to the boat.
 While Paul goes with the fishermen, Barbara stays to find a phone and call for help.

 After failing to find either Howard or Vicki, Paul goes to the hotel where Barbara supposedly stays, but she isn't there.
 He waits for her in an old, filthy hotel room, where he dreams of the mermaid again.
 Awakened by a large gathering of strange, fish-like people approaching the hotel, he is forced to flee.
 Hiding inside a tannery, Paul discovers Howard's skinned corpse.
 He escapes the tannery by starting a fire and finds momentary safety with an old drunkard named Ezequiel, the last full-blooded human in Imboca.

-Ezequiel explains that, many years before, the village fell on lean times.
+Ezequiel explains that, many years ago, the village fell on lean, hard times.
 Captain Orpheus Cambarro (based on captain Obed Marsh) convinced the locals to worship Dagon rather than the Christian God.
 Orpheus's first offerings to Dagon brought Imboca enormous wealth in the form of fish and gold.
 This caused the locals to make him the high priest of the Church of Dagon, helping him dismantle the local Catholic church and killing the priest to establish the church in Dagon's honor (based on the Esoteric Order of Dagon).
 However, Dagon soon demanded blood sacrifices and human women to breed with, which the villagers and Cambarro blindly complied with.
 Ezequiel's father and mother, who resisted Orpheus' heretical practice, ended up as sacrifices.
 Over time, the people of Imboca began to die off, leaving only the half-fish descendants of Dagon.
 They kidnap unsuspecting visitors to either breed or sacrifice to Dagon.
 Ezequiel could only watch the village go to ruin and lament the villagers' foolishness in worshiping a demon for short-lived prosperity.